Apply for a Feeney Fellowship

 Fellowships will not be awarded to support higher education or business start-ups.

-Shortlisted applicants will be interviewed on 24 October.
-An interview panel made up of Feeney Trustees will make awards based on their judgment of the likely value of the proposal to the individual and of its contribution to the development of the arts in Birmingham.
+Shortlisted applicants will be interviewed by a panel made up of Feeney Trustees who will make awards based on their judgment of the likely value of the proposal to the individual and of its contribution to the development of the arts in Birmingham.

 The first Fellowships were awarded in 2013.